-I don’t know about you, but my blood used to curdle when I got an invitation for a skip-level meeting with my boss’s boss.
+I don’t know about you, but my blood used to curdle when I got an invitation for a meeting with my boss’s boss.
 Often, those leaders were people I rarely interacted with who held the meetings because they had heard that it’s good to have them, which all amounted to an utterly awkward affair that both of us could not wait to end.
 I did not know what questions to ask during a skip-level meeting or how open and honest I could be.
 And in general, it was difficult for me to see the benefits of skip-level meetings.

 Now, as a manager of managers, I am cognizant that some of my team members view my invitations for a skip-level meeting with a certain level of trepidation.
 At least initially.

 But I firmly believe in the benefits of being connected with each and every one of my teammates, so I try to make it as easy and productive as possible for all of us.

 Skip-levels are meetings between a higher level manager and their non-direct reports.
 These meetings are a great opportunity to ask questions, provide feedback, discuss new ideas and above all – connect on a human level.

 No matter how well the communication flows within your organization, there is always some distortion.
 I make it a point to receive information from the managers in my team about how each employee feels and performs at any given moment, but there is nothing better than to hear it straight from the horse’s mouth.